qubic/wallet-app-dapp/README.md

 |assetName| String| The name of the asset to transfer|
 |amount| int| The amount of tokens to send|

-On success, an `ApproveTokenTransferResult` object is received:
+On success, the following data is received:
 |Property| Type | Value |
 |--|--|--|
 |txId| String | Transaction unique identifier |